egmont-security-team/mde-fixit-integration/README.md

 - Set the environment variable `KEY_VAULT_NAME` to change what key vault will be used to load secrets.
 - Set the environment variable `CVE_PC_THRESHOLD` to change how many pc under 1 vulnerability to create a multi ticket.
-- Set the environment variable `CVE_SERVER_THRESHOLD` to change how many serveres under 1 vulnerability to create a multi ticket.
+- Set the environment variable `CVE_SERVER_THRESHOLD` to change how many servers under 1 vulnerability to create a multi ticket.

 ### Secrets

 #### MDE

 - `MDE_TENANT`: Set this to change what tenant the MDE environment is in.
-- `MDE_CLIENT_ID`: The client id of the enterpise app for defender.
+- `MDE_CLIENT_ID`: The client id of the enterprise app for defender.
-- `MDE_SECRET_VALUE`: The secret value of the enterpise app for defender.
+- `MDE_SECRET_VALUE`: The secret value of the enterprise app for defender.

 #### FixIt

 - `FIXIT_4ME_BASE_URL`: The [base URL](https://developer.4me.com/v1/) of the FixIt 4me API (also called service URL)
 - `FIXIT_4ME_ACCOUNT`: The FxiIt 4me account which we check.
-- `FIXIT_4ME_API_KEY`: The API key with the right permission from the [Access neded](#access-needed) section.
+- `FIXIT_4ME_API_KEY`: The API key with the right permission from the [Access needed](#access-needed) section.
 - `FIXIT_SINGLE_TEMPLATE_ID`: The template ID of the single vulnerable device template.
 - `FIXIT_MULTI_TEMPLATE_ID`: The template ID of the a multiple vulnerable devices template.
 - `FIXIT_SERVICE_INSTANCE_ID`: The service instance of where the requests will be created.